About Linda Nguyen

 My name is Linda Nguyen and my pronouns are she/her/hers.
 I am a Licensed Clinical Social Worker in my private practice called Linda Nguyen Therapy, LLC located in Portland, Oregon.

-Thank you for being here.
 I want to acknowledge the work you have done so far in your healing journey.
 It can be challenging to seek out additional services for yourself, such as therapy.
 I believe therapy to be a collaborative process in order to create an opportunity for clients to heal.
 In this collaborative process, I strive to provide a safe and non- judgmental environment for you to experience insight, growth, feel heard and seen, and make progress within your healing journey.

 Modalities